gerardhaw/assignment-photoView/README.md

 ## Contact

-For more information or assistance with the deployment process, please contact [Your Contact Information].
+For more information or assistance with the deployment process, please contact me at gerardhaw98@gmail.com.